kcpatt27/global-info-portal/memory-bank/activeContext.md

 - **Continue Polish:** Any remaining UI/UX refinements based on user testing.
 - **Future Refactor:** Once foundation is solid, proceed with planned JavaScript refactoring.

+## Known Issues / Bugs
+- **CSS Overflow Conflict (Documented):** Potential conflict between `overflow: visible` in `css-styles/layout/sidebar.css` (line 161) and `overflow-y: auto` in `css-styles/layout/containers.css` (line 43) for `.background-info`.
+The shorthand `overflow: visible` can theoretically override `overflow-y: auto` in some browsers, though currently not causing visible text cutoff issues.
+Should be resolved by removing `overflow: visible` from `sidebar.css` or ensuring `overflow-y: auto` takes precedence.
+ - **Duplicate JS entry files (Documentation):** Duplicate implementations of core UI functions exist in both `js/main.js` and `js/index.js` (for example: `handleCountrySelect`, `handleCountryDeselect`, `openSidebar`, and `setupUIEventHandlers`). `package.json` and webpack use `js/index.js` as the build entry while `index.html` currently loads `js/main.js` directly.
+This mismatch can cause inconsistent behavior between development (direct load) and production (bundled) builds.
+Recommendation: consolidate to a single canonical entry (prefer `js/index.js`) and remove/centralize duplicated functions.
+ - **Mobile CSS loaded unconditionally (Documentation):** Mobile-specific stylesheets (`css-styles/mobile.css` and `css-styles/layout/mobile-layout.css`) are linked from `index.html` without conditional loading.
+These stylesheets contain global rules (e.g., fixed `height` and `overflow: hidden` on `.info-container`) which may affect desktop layouts unexpectedly.
+Although the background-info clipping was fixed, the unconditional loading remains a risk.
+Recommendation: scope mobile rules with `@media` or conditionally load mobile CSS at runtime.

 ## Active Decisions & Considerations
 - Keeping duplicate file structures intact until all bugs are resolved to maintain working foundation.
 - Prioritizing bug fixes and polish over architectural refactoring.